Health Behaviour in School-aged Children survey

 From April to June 2014, 10 434 school-aged students, from “CM2” (10-11 year olds, corresponding to the last year of primary school) to “seconde” (15-16 year olds, corresponding to the first year of high school were surveyed in public or private establishments in mainland France under contract with the French national education authority.
-A total of 11,638 questionnaires were analysed.